CSS: Animation Using CSS Transforms

 The first thing you will notice is that that the movement of the box appears to be curved rather than straight.
 That's because we've used the ease-out timing function for the horizontal translation and ease-in for the vertical.

-The other feature is that the colour change from blue to red takes place over the first second of the two section transition, followed by the rotation which takes place over the second second.
+During the animation, the colour change from blue to red takes place over the first second of the two second transition, followed by the rotation which takes place over the second second.

-The trick to this is that instead of defining the -webkit-transition as a single property, you can break it up into component parts.
-We've also made use of -webkit-transition-delay which allows you to set the starting point of different effects.
+The trick to this is that instead of defining the transition as a single property, you can break it up into component parts.
+We've also made use of transition-delay which allows you to set the starting point of different effects.

 Here are the relevant CSS statements: